gummadic/Microservices-Docker/README.md

-# Microservices-Docker
+# Description

+This repository is an extension to https://github.com/Cogniteinc/devops-exercise.
+Here, an approach has been adopted by using tools such as Docker, Docker-Compose, Nginx, Flask, HAProxy and MongoDB to automate a development environment that could easily be scaled, deployed and maintained.

+In this project, docker-compose helps in composing the necessary pre-build images such as mongo, tatum/HAProxy, tatum/nginx and flask based microservices such as auth service and data service.

+Purpose of each image and service is explained below.
+* HAProxy : To perform the load balancing on the micro-services.
+* Nginx   : It acts as a reverse-proxy for both auth and data services
+* Auth service : This microservice will create an user and assigns a token for authentication purpose.
+* Data service : This microservice will fetch data from MongoDB for only authenticated requests.
+* MongoDB : It acts as a document based data store for both auth and data microservices

-To replicate this project in your development environment(Mac OSX) follow the steps below.
+# To replicate this project in your development environment(Mac OSX) follow the steps below.

 Step 1: Install boot2docker.
 Check here http://boot2docker.io/